OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/application-insights/app-insights-snapshot-debugger.md

    ...
    class Startup
    {
-       // This method is called by the runtime.
-Use it to add services to the container. public void ConfigureServices(IServiceCollection services)
+       // This method is called by hello runtime.
+Use it tooadd services toohello container. public void ConfigureServices(IServiceCollection services)
        {
            services.AddSingleton<Func<ITelemetryProcessor, ITelemetryProcessor>>(next => new SnapshotCollectorTelemetryProcessor(next));